What is osteoarthritis?

 Osteoarthritis (OA) is a degenerative joint disease.
 It is also otherwise referred to as degenerative arthritis.
 It often affects the weight-bearing joints of the lower extremities like the hips, feet, and knees.
 However, it can also affect the hands.
 Osteoarthritis is characterized by the steady decline of the joint cartilage.

-The condition’s onset is typically associated with aging but other factors are believed to be involved, including:
+The condition’s onset is typically associated with ageing but other factors are believed to be involved, including:

 - Joint misalignment and instability